calmjs/calmjs/README.rst

 complete paths must be declared (note that the ``.js`` filename suffix is included in the example); directories can also be declared.
-However, it is up to downstream integration packages to properly handle and/or convert this into the conventions that standard nodejs tools might expect.
+However, it is up to downstream integration packages to properly handle and/or convert this into the conventions that standard Node.js tools might expect.

-Expose JavaScript code from a Python module
+Export JavaScript code from Python packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Furthering the previous example, if the files and directories inside